How do I add a Puzzle?

 Select the puzzle+ icon

-Provide as much detail as possible.
-All fields marked with an asterisk (*) are required.
+Provide as much detail as possible - (all fields marked with an asterisk (*) are required)

 Name / Title of puzzle *

+Enter the name or title of the puzzle as displayed on the box.
 If the puzzle box does not include a name, enter (No Name) in the name field.

-Note 2 - Multi-puzzle boxes: Use the general name for the set as printed on the box, then select "Multi-puzzle" in the special features field.
-This will allow you to enter individual puzzle titles and piece counts.
-For more info: "How to enter a Multi-puzzle"
+Note 2 - Multi-puzzle boxes: Use the general name for the set as printed on the box, then select Multi-puzzle in the special features field.
+This allows you to enter individual puzzle titles and piece counts.
+For more info: How to enter a Multi-puzzle

 Note 3 - WASGIJ puzzles: These have specific naming conventions.
-Please refer to the guide on "Mystery and other special puzzles" for proper formatting.
+Please refer to the guide How do I Enter Mystery or Other 'Special' Puzzles? for proper formatting

 Brand *

 Select the puzzle brand from the drop-down list.
-You can start typing the first letters of the brand name, and the drop-down list will automatically filter to brands including letters you typed for easier selection.
+You can start typing the first letters of the brand name, and the drop-down list will automatically filter to brands, including letters you typed for easier selection.

 💡 Hint

-• If your brand is not listed, select "New Brand" to add the brand to the database.
+• If your brand is not listed, select 'New Brand' to add the brand to the database

-• If no brand appears on the box, select the "No Brand/Vintage" option.
+• If no brand appears on the box, select the 'No Brand/Vintage' option

 Piece count *